What are the basics of a good house rabbit diet?

 What quantities of food should I feed babies and “teenagers”?

-- Birth to 3 weeks–mother’s milk
+- Birth to 3 weeks–mother’s milk (tips for orphan feeding)

 - 3 to 4 weeks–mother’s milk, nibbles of alfalfa and pellets

 - 4 to 7 weeks–mother’s milk, access to alfalfa and pellets